aodn/utilities/pipeline/talend_test/README.md

 ### Hosts using Vagrant

-The above describes how to use the integration tests on po-box7 using vagrant.
+The above describes how to use the integration tests on the PO stack using the pipeline box.

 ### Hosts on nectar